DuskNgai/Paper-Notes/Biology/Cryo/cryoEM Concept Check Questions Revised.md

 7. Which knob controls whether the microscope is in "LM," "M," or "SA" mode?
 What currents change?

-   > LM: Projector lens are on.
+   > LM: Only the projector lens is on.
    >
-   > M: Intermediate lens and projector lens are on.
+   > M: The intermediate lens and the projector lens are on.
    >
-   > SA: All the 3 lenses are on.
+   > SA: All the three lenses are on.

 8. What are "pivot points"?

-   > Let the electrons tilt without shift or shift without tilt.
+   > Each deflector set has a pivot point.
+At the pivot point, the electrons tilt without shift or shift without tilt.

 9. What does it mean to "align" the microscope?

-   > Set deflectors and let the electrons go the optical axis to form a good image.
+   > Set deflectors and let the electrons along the optical axis to form a good image.

 10. What is "hysteresis"?

-    > For a specific current, there are 2 magnification of magnetic as current increase and decreasing.
+    > As one increases the current magnification, the magnetic field magnification increases.
+Meanwhile, the material of the coils gets magnetized temporally, so as you decrease the current magnification, the magnetic field magnification will be higher for a fixed magnification of the current.

 11. What does the "normalize" button do?

-    > It will increase the current to the top and then decrease to the bottom and them increase to the initial place, in order to get rid of effect of hysteresis.
+    > It will increase the current to the top, decrease to the bottom, and then increase to the initial state, in order to get rid of the effect of hysteresis.

 # 1-4 The sample chamber